notmaintained/pnd/glue/README.md

 ```

-By `return`ing the response instead of `echo`ing it, you bidirectional pipelines by giving back control to the upstream handler.
+By `return`ing the response instead of `echo`ing it, you create bidirectional pipelines by giving back control to the upstream handler.

 TODO: info about next_handler() and passing variables downstream

 ## Reponse
+TODO

 ## Named Paths
+TODO

 ## Templates
+TODO
 ### Layout
+TODO

 ## Error Handling
+TODO

 ## Organizing Request Handlers
 TODO: info about handler_macro()